pvande/polliwog/README.md

 #### `on(event, callback)`
 #### `addListener(event, callback)`

-Registers a new callback for the named event.
+Regiiwogs a new callback for the named event.
 See [Events](#events) for a list of the supported events.

 #### `removeListener(event, callback)`

-Unregisters a callback from the named event.
+Unregiiwogs a callback from the named event.

 #### `start()`